-Having rid your basement walls of mold, you're almost finished.
-You'll now need to fully dry the freshly cleaned walls with the aid of a clean cloth.
+Having rid your basement walls of mold in the previous step, you are almost finished.
+You will now need to fully dry the freshly cleaned walls with the aid of a clean cloth.
 When performing this final step, take care to be as thorough as possible.
-Dampness and moisture are among the leading causes of mold formation, so it is in your best interest to keep your basement walls completely dry.
+Dampness and moisture are among the leading causes of mold formation, so it is in your best interest to keep your basement walls completely dry at all times.

 After drying off your walls, make sure that your basement receives proper ventilation and that its humidity levels are kept firmly in check.
 Additionally, be sure to periodically check your basement's pipe fixtures for any signs of leakage.
 These precautionary measures will go a long way in keeping your basement's walls mold-free.

 Why Does Mold Grow in Basements?

 If you have repeat issues with mold growing on the walls in your basement, you may be wondering why mold infestations keep happening in your home.
 Basement mold, like all mold, likes moisture.
 Any leaks in your foundation or standing water that has gone unnoticed are both frequent culprits of mold growth in basements.